-The Committee is responsible for the organisation and administration of the Graduate School of Life Sciences.
-In consultation with the Board of Graduate Studies, the Graduate Student and Postdoc Forum, and the Degree Committees , the Committee will:
+The Committee is responsible for the organisation and administration of the Graduate School of Life Sciences on behalf of the Faculties of Biology, Clinical Medicine and Clinical Veterinary Medicine.
+In consultation with the Board of Graduate Studies, the Graduate Student and Postdoc Forum, and the Faculty Degree Committees , the Committee will:

 1. Develop and promote best practice in graduate education and training across the Graduate School in the areas of:

 - student admissions, training, support, monitoring and assessment